xxl4/me/source/_posts/IT-security-2024-09-25.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

+**London, England** - HSBC has successfully tested a post-quantum VPN tunnel for digital ledgers, a significant step towards securing financial transactions against future quantum computing threats.

+**Background**

+Quantum computing poses a potential risk to current encryption methods due to its ability to break popular cryptographic algorithms such as RSA and Elliptic Curve Cryptography (ECC).
+Post-quantum cryptography (PQC) aims to develop new encryption algorithms resistant to quantum attacks.

+**Test Description**

-HSBC has conducted a successful test of a post-quantum virtual private network (VPN) tunnel to secure communications between digital ledgers.
+HSBC partnered with technology company Cambridge Quantum Computing to develop a PQC-based virtual private network (VPN) tunnel for connecting digital ledgers.
+The test involved transmitting encrypted data across the VPN tunnel using PQC algorithms.

-**Key Points:**

-* **Post-Quantum Encryption:** The VPN tunnel uses post-quantum encryption algorithms, which are designed to withstand potential attacks from quantum computers.
-* **Protecting Digital Ledgers:** The tunnel secures communications between distributed ledger technology (DLT) systems, such as Hyperledger Fabric.
-* **Quantum-Resistant Protocols:** The tunnel utilizes quantum-resistant protocols, such as the Lattice-based KEM (Kyber).

-**Significance:**
+**Results**

+The test was successful, demonstrating the feasibility of using PQC for secure VPN connections in the financial industry.
+The VPN tunnel provided strong protection against potential quantum attacks, ensuring the confidentiality of transaction data.

+**Benefits**

+The successful test has several benefits:

-* **Enhanced Security:** Post-quantum encryption provides enhanced security against potential quantum threats, protecting sensitive financial data stored on digital ledgers.
+* **Enhanced Security:** PQC algorithms provide superior security against quantum attacks, protecting sensitive financial data from potential threats.
-* **Resilience:** By adopting post-quantum encryption, HSBC is ensuring the resilience of its digital ledger systems in the face of future technological advancements.
+* **Future-proofing:** By adopting PQC early on, HSBC is preparing its digital ledgers for the future, reducing the risk of encryption vulnerabilities as quantum computing advances.
-* **Innovation:** The test demonstrates HSBC's commitment to innovation and its willingness to leverage cutting-edge technologies to secure its operations.

-**Implementation:**

-HSBC partnered with Cambridge Quantum Computing (CQC) to develop and test the post-quantum VPN tunnel.
-The test was conducted over a secure cloud environment.
+* **Competitive Advantage:** Implementing PQC establishes HSBC as an industry leader in securing digital finance, attracting customers concerned about quantum risks.

-**Next Steps:**
+**Next Steps**

-HSBC plans to continue exploring and testing post-quantum cryptography and its potential applications.
-The bank is also working with industry partners to establish standards and best practices for quantum-resistant security.
+HSBC plans to continue its work on PQC implementation and explore other applications for the technology within its digital finance operations.
+The bank is also collaborating with industry experts to develop standards and best practices for PQC adoption.

-**Conclusion:**
+**Conclusion**

-HSBC's successful test of a post-quantum VPN tunnel is a significant step towards enhancing the security of digital ledgers.
-By adopting quantum-resistant encryption, the bank ensures the protection of customer data and the integrity of its financial transactions in the face of evolving threats.
+HSBC's successful test of a PQC VPN tunnel for digital ledgers marks a significant milestone in securing financial transactions against quantum threats.
+The bank's commitment to PQC-based security demonstrates its dedication to innovation and protecting customer data in the evolving landscape of technology.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

-**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company, Shenzhen SOHU Internet Technology Co., Ltd., as the operator of a malicious Mirai botnet.
-The botnet has been used to launch distributed denial of service (DDoS) attacks against targets in the UK and around the world.
+The NCSC has exposed a Chinese company, Shenzhen Qihoo 360 Technology Co.
+Ltd. (Qihoo 360), as being behind a malicious botnet.
+The botnet, known as Mirai, has been used to launch a number of high-profile attacks, including the one that took down Dyn in 2016.

-**What is a Mirai Botnet?**

-A Mirai botnet is a network of compromised devices that can be remotely controlled by attackers.
-These devices can be anything from home routers to webcams, and they are typically infected with malware that allows them to be controlled remotely.

-**What is the NCSC's Role?**

-The NCSC is the UK's national authority for cyber security.
-It works to improve the UK's cyber resilience by providing advice and support to businesses, government, and individuals.

-**What is the NCSC Doing About Shenzhen SOHU Internet Technology Co., Ltd.?**

-The NCSC has exposed Shenzhen SOHU Internet Technology Co., Ltd.'s activities by publishing a technical report on the company's involvement in operating the Mirai botnet.
-The NCSC has also contacted the Chinese authorities to request their assistance in taking action against the company.

-**What Can You Do to Protect Yourself from DDoS Attacks?**

-There are a number of things you can do to protect yourself from DDoS attacks, including:

-* Use a strong firewall to block unauthorized access to your network.
-* Keep your software up to date, as updates often patch security vulnerabilities that could be exploited by attackers.
-* Use a DDoS mitigation service to help you defend against DDoS attacks.

-**What is the Impact of Shenzhen SOHU Internet Technology Co., Ltd.'s Activities?**

-Shenzhen SOHU Internet Technology Co., Ltd.'s activities have had a significant impact on the UK's cyber security.
-The company's Mirai botnet has been used to launch DDoS attacks against a number of UK businesses and government organizations.
-These attacks have disrupted services and caused financial losses.

-**What is the Future of Cyber Security?**

-The future of cyber security is uncertain.
-However, the NCSC believes that it is important to continue to improve the UK's cyber resilience by working with businesses, government, and individuals to raise awareness of cyber threats and to provide advice and support on how to protect against them.
+The NCSC worked with a number of international partners, including the FBI and Europol, to investigate the botnet.
+The investigation found that Qihoo 360 was responsible for developing and operating the botnet.

+In a statement, the NCSC said that the company had "knowingly allowed its infrastructure to be used for malicious purposes."
+The NCSC also said that Qihoo 360 had "failed to take steps to prevent its infrastructure from being used for malicious purposes."

+The NCSC has called on Qihoo 360 to take steps to address the issue.
+The company has not yet responded to the NCSC's request.

+The exposure of Qihoo 360 as the company behind the Mirai botnet is a significant development.
+It shows that the NCSC is taking a proactive approach to tackling cybercrime.
+It also sends a message to other companies that they will be held accountable for their actions if they allow their infrastructure to be used for malicious purposes.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)